A Beginners Guide to Streaming on YouTube and Twitch

 Whether you’re setting up OBS for Twitch or YouTube, the key is to be *very* organized, you’ll be creating scenes that will hold everything, from your logo intro to your overlays and also, don’t forget, your webcam and game windows.

 Basically, when putting together your stream graphics you’ll want to think about them by layers.
 What will go first, what will go next?
 A simple setup might include your game window, your webcam, and an overlay.
-In the future, you might want to add some new subscriber or donation alerts, but that comes later.
+In the future, you might want to add some new subscribers or donation alerts, but that comes later.

 Once you have all your graphics, you’ll want to arrange them by scenes, think of it as a presentation, first scene could be your intro video, then your lobby (which is the screen where you can welcome people, then you would have an in-game scene and lastly your outro.
 This might sound like a lot, but that’s what it takes to have a pro-looking stream.